 What’s your game plan?

 So what’s the secret to success?
-We have a lot of options out there for monetizing content – native advertising (like Taboola and Outbrain), sponsored content, programmatic/display advertising (like Adsense), influencer marketing, and automated affiliate link services (such as Skimlinks), as well as, of course, traditional affiliate marketing powered by modern affiliate management tools.
+There are a lot of options out there for monetizing content.
+Native advertising (like Taboola and Outbrain), sponsored content, programmatic/display advertising (like Adsense), influencer marketing, and automated affiliate link services (such as Skimlinks).
+And, of course, traditional affiliate marketing powered by modern affiliate management tools.

 Affiliate links: obvious but undervalued

 As with any good strategy, it makes sense to diversify and monetize your content from multiple angles.
-But it’s also crucial not to overlook the obvious – and all too often underestimated – contextual, data-driven affiliate links.
+But you also shouldn’t overlook the obvious – and all too often underestimated – contextual, data-driven affiliate links.

-Affiliate marketing has traditionally been at the heart of online content monetization efforts, but now frequently gets glossed over as newer technologies and strategies capture our attention.
+Affiliate marketing has traditionally been at the heart of online content monetization efforts.
+But it now frequently gets glossed over as newer technologies and strategies capture our attention.

 So, here are four reasons why you should be actively using affiliate links to monetize your content: